TooMuchLagWillKillYou/MauiAppDemo/API/README.txt

 ﻿Command to create a migration: add-migration {migration name}
-Command to update database with last migration: update-database {migration name}
+Command to update database with last migration: update-database